 Once connected to your server, you can navigate to your websites htdocs folder with the following command (switching out “site.url” for your websites domain name):

 Then display the contents of the file with:

-And if you see a wp-config.php file, you can delete it with:
+And if you see a wp-config.php file, you can rename it with: